myles/mylesb.ca/README.md

 ### `grunt deploy`

-This comamnd will build, compress, and deploy the web site.
+This command will build, compress, and deploy the web site.

-## Hidden Service

-You can access the web site though Tor though the address [jx5z7chkv7wuvobn.onion](http://jx5z7chkv7wuvobn.onion).